 As this is a major event, both celebrated by locals and by tourists, you should expect that it will be very crowded around Canal Grande.
 Finding a good place to watch the whole event is the only thing you might have to worry about.
 Many locals watch the event from their boat, so there will be plenty moored along the canal.
 You also have to take into account that the vaporetto will be suspended in Canal Grande and the Bacino di San Marco for most of the afternoon.
 This implies that you will have to leave early (before 14.00) if you want to use these or that you will have to walk.

 I personally prefer to take a seat (on the ground) or to stand at the Punta della Dogana.
 You won’t see the finish of the races (where it’s really crowded) but you will have a very good view on the historical parade as well as on the regatas.
 We stood there last year and had a great time.
 It is also close to the Campo della Salute where you can listen to the live coverage via Radio Venezia.
-Last year, there was also a large choir singing on the stairs of the church, but I’m not sure if this will be the case again this year.
+There was also a large choir singing on the stairs of the church, but I’m not sure if this will be the case again this year.

 INSIDER TIP: There is no bar nearby, so you might want to bring some water (or something else) with you.